Gyanreyer/OpenWilds/site/README.md

 ```

 The bundled scripts for each component will be wrapped in block scopes to avoid naming collisions, which means you cannot use top-level import declarations (ie, `import X from "/js/hello.js";`).
 However, you may use dynamic imports, such as `const X = await import("/js/hello.js");`.

-If you have a large/complex script which doesn't make sense to co-locate in the component file, you should
-put it in the `public/js` directory and manually import it either by adding a `<script>` tag to a page's HTML,
-or using a dynamic ESM import in a component script.

 ```js
 /** /public/js/hello.js */